-The Company puts an importance on the greenhouse gas emissions in which it is found that the activity that emits the greenhouse gasses the most is the electricity consumption in A5 office, storage area and yard, and waste management in storage yard, the electricity generation process and the use of fuel from employees traveling to work.
-The Company has fixed the scope of greenhouse gas emission activities and is certified and examined greenhouse gas information from ECEE 3.
-Indirect greenhouse gas scope 3: The greenhouse gases Company Limited which has been registered with Thailand Greenhouse Gas Management Organization (TGO) as follows:
+The Company puts an importance on the greenhouse gas emissions in which it is found that the activity that emits the greenhouse gasses the most is at firstly:waste management from the goods yards, secondary: the electricity consumption in A5 office, thirdly: the electricity usage by customers renting A5 office as well as from the electricity production process, from methane gas from the bathroom's septic tank and from the use of oil in the Company's cars and forklifts and from other emissions sources respectively.
+The Company has fixed the scope of greenhouse gas emission activities and is certified and examined greenhouse gas information from ECEE Company Limited which has been registered with Thailand Greenhouse Gas Management Organization (TGO) as follows:

-1. Direct greenhouse gas scope 1: The greenhouse gases from movement combustion which is calculated from the use of oil derived from fuel combustion in 6 vehicles and 4 forklifts of the Company, from leakage and others in the area of A5 terminal, which are methane gas from wastewater treatment, refrigerant from office's air conditioner, fuel of vehicle as position benefit and the use of fuel from employees traveling to work and refilling CO2 typed fire extinguisher.

-- 2. Indirect greenhouse gas scope 2: The greenhouse gases from electricity calculated from the electricity consumption at the area of A5 terminal. - from the electricity generation process, the use of fuel from employees traveling to work, electricity supply for our rental area office customers and waste management at the area of A5 terminal.
+- 1. Direct greenhouse gas scope 1: The greenhouse gases from movement combustion which is calculated from the use of oil derived from fuel combustion in 7 vehicles and 4 forklifts of the Company, from leakage and others in the area of A5 terminal, which are methane gas from wastewater treatment, refrigerant from office's air conditioner, fuel of vehicle as position benefit and the use of fuel from employees traveling to work and refilling CO2 typed fire extinguisher. - usage.
+It is a digital replacement such as E-Invoice/Tax and 2.
+Indirect greenhouse gas scope 2: The greenhouse gases from electricity calculated from the electricity consumption at the area of A5 terminal. - from paper size A4 and A3 usage, water consumption of A5 terminal, diesel and gasoline consumption, the distance of paper transportation from suppliers, electricity usage by customers renting A5 office and waste management at the area of A5 terminal.

 Unit : tCO2e or equivalent

 Year Direct greenhouse gas scope 1 Indirect greenhouse gas scope 2 Indirect greenhouse gas scope 3 Total volume of greenhouse gas emission

 2021 61 259 188 508

 2022 67 272 347 686

+2023 80 294 404 778